vain/textios/README.md

 	hdown +2 Host down for the next two hours   haj2.config-slave      BACULA-FD PROCESS          OK  PROCS OK: 1 process with command name bacula-fd''

-Do a :wq and you're done.
+Do a `:wqa` and you're done.
+The `a` in `:wqa` is most probably needed because textios will open one Vim window for each of your Icinga/Nagios instances.

+Note the non-breaking spaces that are used as field separators.

 textios uses curl to retrieve data.
-If you need to specify any credentials, do so in your ~/.netrc.
+If you need to specify any credentials, do so in your `~/.netrc`.

+If you use `set textwidth=72` or similar in your `~/.vimrc`, you'll most likely want to have a look at the shipped `textios.vim`: It resets the text width to zero (unlimited) for textios.
+You don't want to wrap lines when using textios – this will break everything.

+Refer to textios's manpage for a full list of command line options and interactive commands.

 htmlios
 =======

-htmlios uses the same configuration as textios (see below).
+htmlios uses the same configuration as textios.
 While textios is meant for interactive use, htmlios will render HTML files.
 Large fonts.
 Stuff like that.
 Suitable for your displaying your monitoring in your office.

 htmlios is able to do more filtering than textios can:

 	htmlios -e host1,host2 -o UPDATES -s WARNING,CRITICAL

-"host1" and "host2" will be skipped, only updates will be shown, only the states "warning" and "critical" will be shown.
+`host1` and `host2` will be skipped, only updates will be shown, only the states `WARNING` and `CRITICAL` will be shown.

 htmlios is able to save intermediate CSV output: